jchavarri/javierchavarri.com/src/pages/js_of_ocaml-bundle-size-study.md

 However, my experience was generally the opposite.
 When using Js\_of\_ocaml  [production builds](https://dune.readthedocs.io/en/stable/jsoo.html?highlight=mode%20release#separate-compilation) (using `--profile=prod` flag), the resulting JavaScript artifacts were quite small, as the compiler applies very aggressive [dead code elimination](https://en.wikipedia.org/wiki/Dead_code_elimination).

-It is true though that Js\_of\_ocaml allows to use many OCaml libraries that were written with native use cases in mind, where binary size is not generally an issue.
+It is however true that Js\_of\_ocaml allows to use many OCaml libraries that were written with native use cases in mind, where binary size is not generally an issue.
 Js\_of\_ocaml also requires some conversions between OCaml native types and JavaScript types, and the fact that it generates JavaScript from bytecode makes the whole process more opaque.

 So, are Js\_of\_ocaml generated files really that large, as the rumors suggest?
 I ran a small experiment to find some answers.